matthieujan/imaevm_agl/README_pourNous.md

 CONFIG_IMA_LSM_RULES=y
 ```

-Then, to enable just go into the /etc/default/grub configuration file and edit the line GRUB_CMDLINE_LINUX="" like this :
+Then, to enable it just go into the /etc/default/grub configuration file and edit the line GRUB_CMDLINE_LINUX="" like this :
 ```
 GRUB_CMDLINE_LINUX="ima_tcb"
 ```